 Foundations & Futures in Innovation & Technology

 Are you Indigenous and living in British Columbia?
-Are you new to technology, ready to work hard and explore the possibility of an exciting new career?
+Are you ready to work hard and explore the possibility of an exciting new career in a booming industry?
 Then Foundations and Futures in Innovation and Technology (FiiT) is for you.

 In Foundations you will be introduced to the following six topics, two weeks at a time: